-A smart parking service for London
+A smart parking service for London by Ford

 Parking in cities is a major pain point for drivers.
 It’s also a major cause of congestion.
 As both cities and cars get smarter there has to be a better way.
 We worked with Ford in the London borough of Islington to deliver GoPark.
 It’s now a live service that’s expanded to 10 other boroughs to date.

-Cities of the future need better mobility solutions
+Cities of the future need better mobility solutions.

 Ford has been exploring ways to innovate, to ensure they’re relevant in a future where cars are connected and smart.
 They’re especially interested in working in partnership with cities, helping them tackle challenges like congestion and pollution while providing a valuable service to those who need to get from A to B.

 Go Park is a Ford Smart Mobility project looking at urban mobility.
 Its initial focus was one London borough, but the ambition for expansion and potential for real impact globally was clear.

 The goals of the pilot project were to make parking simpler for drivers, easier to manage for the borough and define a model that could scale.